Retrieval-Enhanced Contrastive Vision-Text Models: Experiments

 \subsection{Zero-shot transfer}

-\head{Image classification and image/text retrieval.} In Tab.~\ref{tab:main_table}, we observe that \OURS allows to boost the zero-shot performance of CLIP on zero-shot image classification and retrieval, with large improvements especially on the fine-grained datasets.
+\head{Image classification.} In Tab.~\ref{tab:main_table}, we observe that \OURS boosts the zero-shot performance of CLIP and LiT on zero-shot image classification with large improvements especially on the fine-grained datasets.
 For example, we improve the original CLIP-B/32 accuracy by $+10.9$ on Cars, $+10.2$ on CUB and $+5.8$ on Flowers.
 The performance is also improved on less fine-grained benchmarks such as ImageNet or Places, though by more moderate margins (i.e. respectively $+1.1$ and $+1.6$).
-Secondly, we see in Tab.~\ref{tab:main_table} that the performance gains are consistent across the two considered vision-text backbones (CLIP-B/32 and CLIP-L/14).
-For reference, we also report in Tab.~\ref{tab:main_table} the numbers from other popular vision-text approaches~\cite{singh2022flava,jia2021scaling,zhai2022lit,pali2022}.
-Note that our work is orthogonal to the choice of vision-text model and we expect that combining it with other powerful backbones, \eg ALIGN~\cite{jia2021scaling}, OpenCLIP~\cite{cherti2022reproducible} or CoCa~\cite{yu2022coca}, has the potential to bring further performance gains, especially in the fine-grained settings where their performance might be sub-optimal.
+Secondly, we see in Tab.~\ref{tab:main_table} that the performance gains are consistent across all vision-text backbones (CLIP-R-50, CLIP-B/32, CLIP-L/14, and LiT-L16L).
+Note that LiT-L16L is pre-trained on Webli, which is our memory bank, and we still observe the benefits of \OURS.
+For reference, we also report in Tab.~\ref{tab:main_table} the numbers from other popular vision-text approaches~\citep{jia2021scaling,pali2022}.
 Overall, the experiment in Tab.~\ref{tab:main_table} confirms our initial motivation that retrieval from an external memory improves zero-shot recognition tasks, especially in fine-grained settings.

 \head{Open-domain visual entity recognition (OVEN).} In Tab.~\ref{tab:oven}, we show the zero-shot performance of \OURS on the OVEN benchmark.
-We see that our method improves greatly over CLIP-L/14 on this challenging task, with an impressive relative improvement of $+138\%$.
+We see that our method improves greatly over CLIP-L/14 on this challenging task, with an impressive relative improvement of $+132\%$.
 Note that we do not train or fine-tune our model on the OVEN training set.
-Remarkably, we observe in Tab.~\ref{tab:oven} that \OURS also significantly outperforms much bigger models which are directly \emph{fine-tuned for this task}, for example CLIP2CLIP~\cite{hu2023open} or PaLI-3B~\cite{pali2022} while using respectively 2 $\times$ and 7 $\times$ less parameters.
+Remarkably, we observe in Tab.~\ref{tab:oven} that \OURS also significantly outperforms much bigger models which are directly \emph{fine-tuned for this task}, for example CLIP2CLIP~\citep{hu2023open} or PaLI-3B~\citep{pali2022} while using respectively 2 $\times$ and 7 $\times$ less parameters.
 It even comes close to the performance of PaLI-17B while being 39 $\times$ smaller and not using any fine-tuning.